310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p2.md

 {% endbubble %}
 {% bubble Chiaki pastworried worried %}
-… Huh!?
+…Huh!?
 M-Mikejima-san!
 So you really did come back!
 But why are you here?

 {% endbubble %}
 {% bubble Madara %}